 A comprehensive stool analysis can help to assess a wide range of intestinal conditions.
 Information about your digestion, bacterial flora and intestinal parasites can be obtained from a sample provided in the privacy of your own home.
 Effective gut function is crucial for optimum health.

-The intestinal permeability urine test can help to detect leaky gut syndrome which may be implicated in a range of health disorders.
+The intestinal permeability urine test can help to detect a leaky gut which may be implicated in a range of health disorders.

 Female hormone levels can be assessed to determine any disruptions to the female hormone cycle which may be contributing towards PMS, menopause, endometriosis, infertility, breast cancer, fibroids, cysts or polycystsic ovaries.